Washington Street Mall

-Washington Street is a major east-west street in downtown Cape May, New Jersey.

-It begins at Lafayette Street (New Jersey Route 109) and (officially) ends at Ocean Street.
-Unofficially, there is a walkway, named the Washington Street Mall, between Ocean Street and Perry Street.
+The Washington Street Mall is a pedestrian mall in downtown Cape May, New Jersey.
+It makes up the southernmost three blocks of Washington Street, a major east-west street in the city, which runs from Lafayette Street (New Jersey Route 109) to Perry Street; the mall portion runs from Ocean Street to Perry Street.
 Washington Street Mall is filled with restaurants and stores, and, beside Cape May's beaches and Victorian houses, is one of the city's most noticeable features.
-Washington Street is parallel with Lafayette Street for all of its length.

 History

 The City of Cape May closed Washington Street to traffic from Ocean Street to Perry Street in 1970 to allow commercial development.
 Trees, flowers, and shrubs were planted, and the street was filled in.
 The Washington Street Mall was officially opened on June 24, 1971.

 In December 1976, during the Christmas shopping season, the block between Jackson Street and Perry Street was consumed by a fire, but was rebuilt.